vergoh/micropython-spotify-status-display/README.md

   - not verified
     - [1.3" SH1106](https://www.google.com/search?q=128x64+oled+i2c+1.3+sh1106)
 - wlan connectivity
+- Spotify account
-- Spotify account, Premium needed for playback control
+  - Premium needed for playback control

 See also beginning of [Case.md](Case.md) for a full list of needed components for building the cased solution shown above.